Recombinant virus

-A recombinant virus may occur naturally or be produced by recombining pieces of DNA using recombinant DNA technology.
+A recombinant virus may occur naturally or be produced by recombining pieces of DNA or RNA in a laboratory.

 Synthetic recombination

 This may be used to produce viral vaccines or gene therapy vectors.

 Natural recombination

 The term is also used to refer to naturally occurring recombination between virus genomes in a cell infected by more than one virus strain.
 This occurs either by Homologous recombination of the nucleic acid strands or by reassortment of genomic segments.
 Both these and mutation within the virus have been suggested as ways in which influenza and other viruses evolve.
 An example of a recombinant virus is Western equine encephalitis virus (WEE), which is a recombinant virus between two other closely related yet distinct encephalitis viruses.
 In addition, reassortment is most important for pandemic influenza viruses.